The Mighty Boosh: History

 Noel Fielding first met Mighty Boosh collaborator Dave Brown whilst Fielding was studying a foundation course in fine arts at the Croydon School of Art.
 Then from 1992 to 1995 Fielding studied Graphic Design and Advertising at Buckinghamshire College of Higher Education and whilst there both Dave Brown and Nigel Coan were studying the same course as Fielding and all three shared a student house together.
 After they had lived together in student housing, Fielding, Brown and Coan then later lived together in a flat in Hackney in London.

 The magic carpet-assisted finale of a Mighty Boosh Live stageshow from 2006.
 From Left to right;Noel Fielding as Vince Noir, Rich Fulcher as Bob Fossil, Michael Fielding as Naboo, Dave Brown as Bollo and Julian Barratt as Howard Moon.

-Noel Fielding and Julian Barratt first met when in 1997 they both appeared on the same comedy bill at a pub in north London.
+While Fielding and Dave Brown were both art students at Buckinghamshire College of Higher Education "They were both regular visitors to the Hellfire Comedy nights next to the Wycombe Swan Theatre in High Wycombe, which is where Noel first met future Boosh co-creator, Julian Barratt".
+Fielding and Brown both attended one of Barratt's solo stand-up gig's at Hellfire and Fielding then approached Barratt after the gig had finished.
+After Fielding entered The Daily Telegraph open mic award and attended the final at the Edinburgh comedy festival he was signed to Avalon talent agency and through Avalon began performing on the same comedy bills as Barratt.
+Whilst performing on the comedy network together on the same bill they realised they liked each other's stuff and began writing and doing gigs together.

 In 2006 Fielding said that "We were doing stand-up and were on the same bill together.
 I was on first and usually you can only have about one weird comedian on a line-up.
 He’d been doing it a bit longer than me...
 [Barratt was like]'...Let’s write together'.
 I’ve been stuck with him ever since and that was about eight years ago or something."
-While Fielding and Dave Brown were both art students at Buckinghamshire College of Higher Education "They were both regular visitors to the Hellfire Comedy nights next to the Wycombe Swan Theatre in High Wycombe, which is where Noel first met future Boosh co-creator, Julian Barratt".